 PACIFIC CREST TRAIL

 This year we’re embarking on our biggest adventure yet.
-We’re leaving in April 2019 to hike the Pacific Crest Trail.
+We left April 2019 to hike the Pacific Crest Trail.

 The Pacific Crest Trail is one of the United States’ three great long-distance trails.
 Although its history is long and complex, the PCT was officially completed in 1993.
 It spans from the Mexican to the Canadian Border, covering 2,650 miles in between.
 The trail weaves its way up California, Oregon, and Washington.
 It passes through seven national parks, and traverses six of North America’s seven ecozones.